This Thunderbird add-on searches address book(s) for pairs of matching contact entries.

 Some important fields are always shown such that they can be filled in when they have been empty so far.

-When pairs of candidate duplicates are presented, the reason why they are considered matching is given in the status line.
+When pairs of candidate duplicates are presented, various comparison information is given in the column between them.

 During manual treatment of a pair of matching cards the user can skip them, can modify one or both of them, and can decide to delete one of them.